Skip to main content Skip to secondary navigation

 Hiring managers or HR personnel can export resume books and candidate application lists in Taleo to review application materials.

-Regardless of the hiring process stage (i.e., resume review; interviewing), it's important to assess candidates' competencies related to the job duties.
-We suggest using a numerical rating chart with competencies to ensure candidates' assessment is free from biases.
-A sample candidate evaluation form is available under “Interviewing Resources”—view the guide for leading an interview process that supports fairness and diversity.
+Regardless of the hiring process stage (e.g., resume review, interviewing), it's important to assess candidate competencies related to the job duties.
+We suggest using a numerical rating chart with competencies to ensure the candidates' assessment is fair.

 During the interview, you will evaluate information about the candidate's knowledge, skills, abilities, past work experience, and motivational factors to determine the best-qualified candidate.